 Don’t go on a restrictive diet.
 You may think that to eat healthily, you’ll need to be on a diet, and a diet is something you need to reward yourself for following.
 Or perhaps you end up using the foods you choose to eat as a means to punish your body for not looking the way you want to.
 This is not necessary!
 Change your mindset.
 Instead of focusing on what you need to take away from your diet, think about what you can change to improve the nutrition that fuels your body.

 Changing your eating lifestyle should be done with the intent and mindset focused on the fact that you’re nourishing your body from a place of love, not from a place of criticism.
 There are many ways you can naturally support your body through that shift.
-I love using gut-health-promoting supplements to naturally make that shift.
+I love using gut-health-promoting supplements to make that shift naturally.
 Using prebiotics, probiotics, phytobiotics, and postbiotics, your body will naturally start craving healthier foods.
-This is where I get mine, and using my link will give you $10 off.
+This is where I get mine, and using this link will give you $10 off.

 Honor your emotional and nervous system queues.
 Don’t lose focus on the importance of how you feel physically and emotionally.
 When it comes to your health, how you feel is by far more important than what you think you “should be doing” or what someone else tells you that you should be doing.
 This goes for everything you do at home, including your physical activity, what you eat, the information you consume, and what your routine looks like.